Tom Bielefeld is a nuclear security researcher and consultant. His areas of

 Bielefeld is a member of the Fissile Materials Working Group (FMWG) and of the World Institute for Nuclear Security (WINS).

 - Radiological terrorism prevention and preparedness: threat assessments; radioactive sources security; nuclear incident response (concepts, computer simulations, exercises).

 - Nuclear terrorism prevention: threat and policy assessments; physical protection concepts for nuclear facilities and fissile materials.

-- Nuclear forensics and attribution: reactor physics modeling; integration with other means of nuclear intelligence gathering; role in nuclear deterrence postures.
+- Nuclear forensics and attribution: methods for post-attack forensics; integration with other means of nuclear intelligence gathering; role in nuclear deterrence postures; reactor physics modeling.